Hamburg Teaching Prize

 See the “Downloads” section below for all the information on the selection procedure.

 Based on the criteria stated in the Hamburg Teaching Prize agreement, a faculty jury (consisting of the vice dean for academic affairs, 2 faculty members delegated by the faculty council, and 2 student representatives) will assess the submitted suggestions and then nominate one candidate or teaching staff team.

-Once the Executive University Board has formally examined the nominations, they will be forwarded to the Ministry of Science, Research and Equalities.
-The award ceremony is scheduled to take place at the end of December 2021.
+Once the Executive University Board has formally examined the nominations, they will be forwarded to the Ministry of Science, Research, Equalities and Districts.
+The award ceremony is scheduled to take place at the end of the year.